arigree/211_FinalProject/README.md

 - In the terminal, type: `pip install -r requirements.txt`

 ### Phase 3 Feature Completed So Far
-- Member 1 feature completed on the Customer domain
+- I completed the Member 1 feature on the Customer domain
 - Filtering by city
 - Filtering by phone area code
 - Sorting by customer ID, first name, or last name